hameedgamal/sign-up/README.md

   - Fill all required info and submit, verify that success notification is shown
   - Skip one required filed and verify that validation error is shown for each field with the correct message
   - Note: test is not stable because of missing password pattern for `fackerJs` password mock method
+- Application documentation using compodoc, documentation is generated under `documentation/index.html`, it is a basic one but would help understanding data flow and application structure

 ## Resources
 - Valid password pattern: https://www.w3resource.com/javascript/form/email-validation.php